jdmonin/JSettlers2/README.txt

 and follow the instructions here for your database type.

 For mysql:
   $ mysql -u root -p -e "SOURCE jsettlers-create-mysql.sql" This will connect as root, prompt for the root password, create a 'socuser' user with the password 'socpass', and create the 'socdata' database.

 To build the empty tables, run:
   $ mysql -u root -D socdata -p -e "SOURCE jsettlers-tables.sql"

 For Postgres:
 Create the db and tables with:
   $ psql --file jsettlers-create-postgres.sql
   $ psql --file jsettlers-tables.sql socdata

 For sqlite:
 Copy jsettlers-tables.sql to the same directory as JSettlersServer.jar and sqlite-jdbc-3.7.2.jar and run this command (sqlite jar filename may vary, update the jsettlers.db.jar parameter to match it):
   $ java -jar JSettlersServer.jar -Djsettlers.db.jar=sqlite-jdbc-3.7.2.jar  -Djsettlers.db.url=jdbc:sqlite:jsettlers.sqlite  -Djsettlers.db.script.setup=jsettlers-tables.sql
-After a few seconds you should see this message:
+You should see this message:
 	DB setup script was successful.
 Exiting now.
 This will create a jsettlers.sqlite file containing the empty tables.
 This script will fail if the file and tables already exist.